Niseal/TemplateRepository/Access_Github_Through_UI.md

 ### Pushing Changes to GitHub

 After the changes are saved to the local repository, the **Source Control** view should reflect that the number of changes has reset to zero (0).
 To finally **push** the changes in the local repository **to remote repository** in GitHub, click on the **More actions \(…\)** button and then click on **Push**.

+## Navigating, Creating and Merging Branches

+### Navigating and Creating Branches

+By default, you start in the main \(or: master\) branch in your local repository.
+This is shown on the left side of the **status bar**, next to the **branch icon**.
+To **create** a new local branch or **navigate** existing branches, click on the branch icon and navigate through the command palette options.
+The **cloud icon** right next to the branch icon is used to **publish changes**.
+This is necessary when a (newly created) local branch has no equivalent in the Github repository (upstream branch).
+Publishing changes creates the local branch in the remote repository, and pushes its content.